Central Park jogger case: Discovery of assailant

-District Attorney Robert Morgenthau's office was notified of the confession in 2002.
+District Attorney Robert Morgenthau's office was notified of the Reyes confession in 2002.
 Morgenthau appointed a team led by Assistant District Attorneys Nancy Ryan and Peter Casolaro to investigate the case, based on Reyes's confession and a review of evidence.
 Reyes provided officials with a detailed account of the attack, details of which were corroborated by other evidence which the police held.
 In addition, his DNA matched the DNA evidence at the scene, confirming that he was the sole source of the semen found in and on the victim "to a factor of one in 6,000,000,000 people".
 Reyes' DNA matched the semen found on Meili, and he provided other confirmatory evidence.
 In announcing these facts, Morgenthau also said that the perpetrator had tied up Meili with her T-shirt in a distinctive fashion that Reyes used again on later victims in crimes for which he was convicted.

 Based on interviews and other evidence, the team believed that Reyes had acted alone: The rape appeared to have taken place in the North Woods area after the main body of the thirty teenagers had moved well to the south, and the timeline reconstruction of events made it unlikely that he was joined by any of the defendants.
 In addition, Reyes was not known to have been associated with any of the six indicted defendants.
 He lived at 102nd Street, in what locals considered another neighborhood.
 None of the six defendants in the rape mentioned him by name in association with the rape.

 Because Reyes's confession occurred after New York's then-five-year statute of limitations had passed, he was not charged with the offense.
 Reyes claimed he came forward because "it was the right thing to do".
+As of November 2025, 34 years after his conviction, Reyes is still in prison, with his next parole hearing scheduled for August 2026.